sakshinathile/Git_Series/Sakshi Nathile/task1 ,task 2 and task 3.md

- Task 1
+### Task 1
-1 .
-Git is a distributed version control system  and also it is one of the Software.
+1 . _Git is a distributed version control system  and also it is one of the Software.
 It is help to work on project simultaneously with different versions .
-Github is a web based hosting services for Git repository to bring teams together .
+Github is a web based hosting services for Git repository to bring teams together_ .

 2. Git is popular because of...
-As the largest open source repository in the worldm GitHub offers a number of unmatched benefits to developers everywhere.
+_As the largest open source repository in the worldm GitHub offers a number of unmatched benefits to developers everywhere.
 GitHub is the world's largest software development platform.
-It supports all popular programming languages.
+It supports all popular programming languages_
-1.The Largest shared Repository
+**1.The Largest shared Repository**
-2.Easy Version control
+**2.Easy Version control**
-3.Secure cloud storage.
+**3.Secure cloud storage**

-3. Git Version Control System. ...
+3. _Git Version Control System. ...
 The version control system is a collection of software tools that help a team to manage changes in a source code.
 It uses a special kind of database to keep track of every modification to the code.
-Developers can compare earlier versions of the code with an older version to fix the mistakes.
+Developers can compare earlier versions of the code with an older version to fix the mistakes_

 4. Similar Platforms are ....
-1. Gitlab
+**1.Gitlab**
-2. SourceForge
+**2.SourceForge**
-3. Cloud source Repositories
+**3.Cloud source Repositories**
-4. Apache Allura
+**4.Apache Allura**

-5. GitHub is an open-source repository hosting service.
+5. _GitHub is an open-source repository hosting service.
 It hosts our source code projects in a variety of different programming languages and keeps track of the various changes made to every iteration.
 Its interesting to learn about how to distributed version control works.
-Thats why I am interesting to learn Git and Github.
+Thats why I am interesting to learn Git and Github_.

-Task 2
+## Task 2
 Que A. How git workflow works?
-Answer:-  1 workspace:-  which is our local               directory 2 Index:- it's also called as stage.
+Answer:-  _1 workspace:-  which is our local directory_ 2 _Index:- it's also called as stage_.
-3 Local Repository:-The local repo is on your computer for only your direct use.
+3 _Local Repository:-The local repo is on your computer for only your direct use_.
-4 Remote Repository:- The remote repo is typically elsewhere and for your indirect use.
+4 _Remote Repository:- The remote repo is typically elsewhere and for your indirect use_.
-Workspace file contains 4 state
+**Workspace file contains 4 state**
-1 Root folder.
+**1 Root folder**.
-2 User name and email.
+**2 User name and email**.
-3 Set of remote repositories (so it is able to fetch it; see below) 4 Current list of commit bundles (changelists) and branches.
+**3 Set of remote repositories (so it is able to fetch it; see below)** **4 Current list of commit bundles (changelists) and branches**.
 Few commands :-
 a) git init:-(git init)
 This command turns a directory into an empty Git repository.
 This is the first step in creating a repository.
 After running git init, adding and committing files/directories is possible.